sshalem/Spring-Boot/05-AOP-Aspect-OP/README.md

 This advice is run after the method finishes running , after success or a failure. </br>
 `@After` advice runs regardless success or failure (finally).

+`@After` advice use cases:
+* Log the exception and/or perform auditing
+* Code to run regardless of method outcome

 [<img src="https://img.shields.io/badge/-Back to top%20-brown" height=22px>](#_)